johnaagelv/EndlessWorlds/README.md

 # EndlessWorlds
 Roguelike with endless worlds

+## Core mechanics
+A server serves one world of interconnected maps
+A client serves one player actor
+A client serves one or more NPC actors
+Actors can traverse endless worlds from one world server to another where maps are interconnected Time never stops

 # Solution model
 One server running a world model and allowing one or more clients to communicate with it.